-What are the council tax bands in Poole Borough Council?
+What are the Council Tax bands in Poole Borough Council in 2022?

 Broadstone is situated in Poole Borough Council.
 Council tax bands are as follows: